FAQ

 Can I self-host the managed cloud version?

-Yes — the open-source Recall is the same software the managed cloud runs.
-Self-hosted deployments use Postgres + pgvector and the Rust core; we provide deployment guides for AWS, GCP, and bare-metal.
+Yes — the open-source Brain is the same software the managed cloud runs.
+Self-hosted deployments run the Brain server (a single Rust binary with its built-in storage engine — no external database); we provide deployment guides for AWS, GCP, and bare-metal.

 Pricing

-The open-source Recall is free under Apache 2.0.
+The open-source Brain is free under Apache 2.0.
 The managed cloud is in design-partner preview; pricing is per-tenant rather than per-vector.
 Contact sales@arc-labs.ai for current pricing.

 Is there a free tier?